Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 	invoke_ptr_ = static_cast<invoke_ptr_t>(
 		[](storage_t& storage, Args&&... args) -> R
 	{
-		return reinterpret_cast<T&>(storage)(std::forward<Args>(args)...);
+		return reinterpret_cast<T&>(storage)(
+            std::forward<Args>(args)...
+        );
 	});
 }
 ```
+Note:
+- I'll give a minute to look at it.
-C: This works because inside a lambda all current types are visible
+- This works because inside a lambda all current types are visible
-C: Note the change to rvalue references for the arguments.
+- Note the change to the function signature.
-C: That solves our forwarding issue.
+- That solves our forwarding issue.
 ---
+Note:
-C: So our entire class now looks like this
+- So our entire class now looks like this
 D: show on godbolt
 ```
 template<typename T> class delegate; // unspecified